Lisp-Stat/documentation/content/en/docs/Manuals/data-frame.md

 function name, it indicates something about the function:

 - '!' indicates that the function is _destructive_.
 It will modify the data that you pass to it.
 Otherwise, it will return a copy that you will need to save in a variable.
-- 'p', '-p' or '?' means the function is a _predicate_, that is returns a Boolean truth value.
+- 'p', '-p' or '?' means the function is a _predicate_, that returns a Boolean truth value.

 ### Data frame environment